jenpennen/jennycho/src/content/work/pantheon.md

 ### <i class="fa-solid fa-list"></i> Design isn’t just aesthetics—it’s the backbone of making technology usable and scalable.

-Pantheon stands out as the most intricate technical architecture I’ve worked on to date (as of October 2024).
+Pantheon has been the most intricate technical architecture I’ve worked on to date (as of October 2024).
 Its evolution through multiple architectural changes has given me invaluable lessons on the importance of functional design to make complex technical systems accessible to everyday users.
-Combining my background in both tech and design to bring a scalable product to life has been an excited challenge and reinforced my commitment to continuously update my technical skills alongside design skills.
+Combining my background in both tech and design to bring a scalable product to life has been an exciting challenge and **reinforced my commitment to continuously update my technical skills alongside design skills**.

 ### <i class="fa-solid fa-list"></i> Understand the big picture first.

-Pantheon required an extensive discussions of abstract concepts and potential tech stacks before initiating the UI design process.
+Pantheon required an extensive discussions of abstract concepts and potential tech stacks before initiating the UX/UI design process.
 Along the way, I gained a deeper understanding of how clean code design directly influences effective user interface design.
-These discussions pushed me thoughtfully conceptualize how data should be presented to users in a clear, uncomplicated manner.
+These discussions pushed me thoughtfully **conceptualize how data should be presented to users in a clear, uncomplicated manner**.
 Without this comprehensive approach to analyzing the big picture, Pantheon would not have achieved its current level of usability and impact today.